zidanhw/crud-expressjs/README.md

 # crud-expressjs
-CRUD web application using Express.js and MongoDB
+CRUD web application project using Express.js and MongoDB from Codepolitan